 If your firewall is to act as a DNS proxy, perform this task to configure a DNS Proxy Object.
 The proxy object can either be shared among all virtual systems or applied to a specific virtual system.

 When the firewall is enabled to act as a DNS proxy, evasion signatures that detected crafted HTTP or TLS requests can alert to instances where a client connects to a domain other than the domains specified in the original DNS query.
-As a best practice, Enable Evasion Signatures after configuring DNS proxy to trigger an alert if crafted requests are detected.
+As a best practice, Enable Evasion Signatures after configuring DNS proxy.

 - Configure the basic settings for a DNS Proxy object.

 - Verify thatEnableis selected.

 - Enter aNamefor the object.